 This song is originally in open E, but tuning your guitar in this tuning really puts tension on the strings, so many people cover it in Open D instead.
 “Little Martha” should be played on an acoustic guitar in a bouncy fingerstyle approach.
 This song is performed as a guitar duet with Dickey Betts with very little accompaniment so it might be a little challenging to play on your own.
 However, it’s a pretty simple song melodically and rhythmically, and that’s what made it instantly popular among fans.
 According to Leo Kotte, who used to cover the song, it is “the most perfect guitar song ever written.”

 3. Dust My Broom by Elmore James

 The original song by Johnson was performed in a Delta blues style and consisted of only his vocals and an acoustic guitar.
-James took his triplets and adapted it in a slide guitar style which is now considered one of the most well-known guitar riffs in blues history.
-The song has then been covered by many musicians over the years and has been selected for the Blues Foundation Blues Hall of Fame, the Grammy Hall of Fame, and the library of Congress’ National Recording Registry.
+James took his triplets and adapted them in a slide guitar style which is now considered one of the most well-known guitar riffs in blues history.
+The song has then been covered by many musicians over the years and has been selected for the Blues Foundation Blues Hall of Fame, the Grammy Hall of Fame, and the Library of Congress’s National Recording Registry.

-To play this song, you will be mostly playing with a slide on your pinky and then place your other fingers behind the slide for support and prevent any noise.
+To play this song, you will be mostly playing with a slide on your pinky with your other fingers behind the slide for support and prevent any noise.
 Measures 1, 2, 3, 4, 7, and 8 are completely played with the slide, and measures 5,6, 9, and 12 are played without!

 5. Show-biz Blues by Fleetwood Mac